piotrmiskiewicz/kyma-environment-broker/utils/archiver/db_scripts.md

-# SQL statements to verify the archiver work and check DB about deprovisioned instances
+# SQL Statements to Verify the Archiver Job's Work and Check DB for Deprovisioned Instances

-## DB statistics which should be run before the archiver is started
+## DB Statistics to Be Run Before Starting the Archiver Job

 1. Number of all operations:
 ```sql
 select count(*) from operations;
 ```

-2. Number of operations, which will be deleted by the archiver (belongs to deprovisioned instances):
+2. Number of operations that the archiver job will delete (belongs to deprovisioned instances):
 ```sql
 select count(*) from operations where instance_id not in (select instance_id from instances);
 ```